Invested in Tanzania

 Wildlife Conservation

-Our founders invested in a 10,000-acre private nature refuge in the Eastern Serengeti to help protect these magnificent animals.
-After the first three years, their populations have more than doubled; wildebeest, giraffe, ostrich, eland, aardvark, bat-eared fox and zebra are just a few of the species spotted regularly.
+Our founders invested in a 10,000-acre private nature refuge in the Eastern Serengeti to help protect the region’s magnificent animals.
+After the first three years, their populations have more than doubled; wildebeest, giraffe, ostrich, eland, aardvark, bat-eared fox, and zebra are just a few of the species spotted regularly.

 The refuge has protected the environment too, including one of the last remaining pencil cedar forests, and it has created employment and educational opportunities for local communities.
 A conservation trust with global leaders and local elders is helping establish a self-sustaining conservation plan for the land to protect it for years to come.